codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Selector-precedence-c8ad.md

 2) Specificity of CSS rule selectors.

 If there is no !important, the browser will calculate the specificity of the selector and then choose the property whose selector has the highest specificity.
-We will see in the next section how to calculate the css specificity.
+We will see in the next section how to calculate the CSS specificity.

 3) Sequence of declaration.

-If 2 selectors or more have exactly the same specificity the browser will select the one that was declared the last in the css file.
+If 2 selectors or more have exactly the same specificity the browser will select the one that was declared the last in the CSS file.

 ---